-19 Ways to Generate Passive Income in 2020
+20 Ways to Generate Passive Income in 2020

 Talk to anyone who's a landlord, and they'll tell you that passive is the last word they'd ever use to describe having to replace a washing machine after a full day of work.

-However, there are a ton of companies that give you the ability to invest in commercial and residential real estate projects without having actually to do any of the heavy lifting yourself.
+However, there are a ton of companies that give you the ability to invest in commercial and residential real estate projects without actually doing the heavy lifting yourself.
 It's often better having your very own real estate professional picking the properties.

 One example is DiversyFund.
 It's a private REIT (real estate investment trust) that allows you to invest in professional real estate projects passively for as little as $500.
 The thing I love about companies like DiversyFund is that they don't make money unless the investors make money since they invest and manage the projects themselves.

 Another thing that makes DiversyFund different is how they invest.
 Rather than try and be all things to all people, DiversyFund invests in lower risk multifamily housing.
 They use technology and expertise to scour the country for properties that fit their specific criteria.

 They're looking for properties that have high occupancy with positive cash flow that needs some work.
 We're not talking about complete renovations.
 It could be updating bathrooms or kitchens.
 Or maybe they just need a fresh coat of paint.

 The fact they do all of the work themselves means they can do it for much less than many of their competitors.
 Once complete, when leases run out, they can increase rents, which increase cash flows and the value of the properties.
 Holding periods tend to be in the five-year range.
 Preferred returns for their properties are in the 7% range.